-Midterms: There are three midterm exams which you will do at home.
+- Midterms: There are three midterm exams which you will do in class.
 Each exam has a 60-minute time limit.
-On each exam, you may use one $8.5'' \times 11''$ sheet of paper with anything you want written on it on both sides; you will not be permitted to use calculators or other study aids.

-Final presentations: In place of a final exam, you will do a final presentation during the last week of class (you can work alone or in a group).
-As with the first group presentation, you are to make a handout for the audience and give a presentation on aspects of your topic, but this time your presentation should be more substantial (and last an entire class period).
+On each exam, you may use a calculator and one $8.5'' \times 11''$ sheet of paper with anything you want written on it on both sides; you will not be permitted to use other study aids. - Final presentation: In place of a final exam, you will do a final presentation during the last week of class (you can work alone or in a small group).
+As with the early semester group presentation, you are to make a handout for the audience and give a presentation on aspects of your topic, but this time your presentation should be more substantial (and last an entire class period).
 I will have a list of topics from which you can choose; you may choose a different topic if I approve it in advance.
-You will have roughly four days of class time to prepare; apart from that, you are to prepare on your own time.

-Getting help: Whenever my office door is open, you can knock and enter.
-Feel free to ask me how to do any or all of the homework questions.

-Students with disabilities who require reasonable accommodations to fully participate in course activities or meet course requirements should register with the Educational Counseling and Disability Services office (x3057, ecds@ferris.edu).
-While ECDS will send me a letter outlining the accommodations to make for you, I would appreciate it if you could contact me immediately for assistance with any necessary classroom accommodations.

-Academic dishonesty: Papers will be monitored for "magic answers".
+You will have several days of class time to prepare; apart from that, you are to prepare on your own time. - Getting help: Whenever my office door is open, you can knock and enter.
+Feel free to ask me how to do any or all of the homework questions. - Students with disabilities who require reasonable accommodations to fully participate in course activities or meet course requirements should register with the Disability and Accessibility Resource Center office (x3057, DARC@ferris.edu).
+While DARC will send me a letter outlining the accommodations to make for you, I would appreciate it if you could contact me immediately for assistance with any necessary classroom accommodations. - Academic dishonesty: Papers will be monitored for "magic answers".
 Issues with academic dishonesty are taken very seriously, will almost always result in an F for the class, and will be referred to the Office of Student Conduct.